WPDevelopers/disable-comments/readme.txt

 == Description ==

-= Disable Comments - Remove Comments & Protect From Spam =
+= Disable Comments - Remove Comments & Stop Spam [Multi-Site Support] =

 Instantly allow or disallow comments from any post type in WordPress (Pages, Posts, or Media) to stop the spammers and gain complete control over your full website.
 WP-CLI Support & Control comments via XML-RPC and REST-API too!